Gorgon Barrow Island Net Conservation Benefits Fund

 Current NCB Projects

-Four projects are currently operating with substantial funding from the GBI-NCB Fund.
+One project has been completed and four projects are currently operating with substantial funding from the GBI-NCB Fund.

 - Conservation Systematics of the Western Pilbara Fauna (Western Australian Museum).